shea-brown/shea-brown/README.md

 Hey there, I'm Shea!

 My interest lies in the art of creation.
-Programming and engineering are a means to that end.
+Programming and engineering are often a means to that end.

 I seek to create meaningful, sustainable, and positively impactful work.